oletizi/avi-docs/src/site/docs/16.3/avi-lbaas-driver-install-instructions-for-contrail/index.md

 $ service neutron-server restart
 $ neutron service-provider-list</code></pre>

-### Avi LBaaS Contrail Driver Install Instructions for Contrail
+### Avi LBaaS Contrail Driver Installation Instructions for Contrail

-These steps are exclusive with Neutron-LBaaS mode and thus any changes from that mode would need to be undone apriori.
-The following steps are to be performed on Neutron-server/Contrail <code>api-server</code> host.
+These steps are exclusive of Neutron-LBaaS mode and thus any changes from that mode would need to be undone apriori.
+The following steps should be performed on the Neutron-server/Contrail <code>api-server</code> host.

 1. Determine Contrail-plugin version: